 There are lots of simple things you can do to make your home look good in photographs.
 You want to make sure the photos of your home do it justice and help the buyer picture themselves living in the space.

-• Make sure all curtains and blinds are open to let in the most light.
+Make sure all curtains and blinds are open to let in the maximum light.